TheGaf/GafBrain/README.md

 IMPORTANT RULES

+- Google Drive is the only storage system
+- ChatGPT is the only reasoning system
+- The compiler organizes everything
 - Do not store personal data in GitHub
-- Google Drive is your memory
-- ChatGPT is your reasoning system
-- The compiler organizes everything

 ------------------------------------------------------------